okteto/okteto/samples/golang/README.md

 ## Step 2: Activate your development container

-The [dev](reference/okteto-manifest.mdx#dev-object-optional) section defines how to activate a development container for the Go Sample App:
+The [dev section](https://www.okteto.com/docs/reference/okteto-manifest/#dev-object-optional) of the Okteto Manifest defines how to activate a development container for the Golang Sample App:

 ```yaml
 dev: